 Step 4: Set the stage.

 Pro tip: set out your board about 30 mins before your guests arrive.
-This allows the cheese to breath and become extra tasty!
+This allows the cheese to breathe and become extra tasty!

 Step 5: Dress it up.

 Cheese aroma enhances the taste of the cheese.
 With this in mind, embellish your board with fresh herbs and natural seasonal elements, which have little scent so that they compliment but not compete with the cheese itself.
 Not only is this budget friendly, it is simply beautiful.
-We grabbed fresh rosemary and greenery from the nursery!
+We grabbed fresh rosemary and greenery from the nursery for the Entertaining In Style event.
+Also, always remember to place the sauce on the side—even though you may love a certain spread on top of the cheese, someone else may not.
+I always put my spreads in small bowls so they can be tasted alone, or guests can go wild and spread it all over their individual plates and cheese portions.

 Pro tip: elevate your cheeseboard with one of Thompson + Hanson’s gorgeous handmade maple boards.
 We suggest offering your guests a decent sized plate too, so they’re not afraid to load up, dig in, and leave you with a cheesy smile.